pashaGhub/weather-app/README.md

 ## Introduction

 Project was created using React, TypeScript, Sass.<br/>
-Main functionality: show current weather and weather forecast for selected city.
+Main functionality: show current weather and week forecast for selected city.
 If the user allows app to determine current location, app will set a city automatically.<br/>
 User also can search for a city by clicking on label "Weather forecast" on the top of the app.

 ## ///////////